BayAreaMetro/RegionalTransitDatabase/R/readme.md

 The bus stops are then passed to a python script that determines the shortest route between them using ArcGIS Network Analyst on a TomTom Street Network.
 Please see the Python directory for more details on route identification.

-We have an outstanding task to prune some of these scripts, but they are still currently under review so all are availble for the moment.
+We have an outstanding task to prune some of these scripts, but they are still currently under review so all are available for the moment.

 ### File List